 PLACE OF ENLISTMENT: Brisbane, Queensland,

 UNIT: 8th Light Horse Regiment (late 9th Battalion)

 EMBARKED: 12 June 1915

-TROOP SHIP: HMAT A63 Karoola
+TROOPSHIP: HMAT A63 Karoola

 FATE: Died of Wounds – 22 April 1917 – Deir el-Belah, Palestine

 George Edward Tilley was born around 1893 in Hamilton to Emily Catherine Tilley and William Dolman.
-As he was born out of wedlock, George’s maternal grandparents, Frederick and Catherine Tilley of Gray Street took over his care from the time of his birth and raised him as their own son.
-George’s father did not acknowledge his birth or contributed to his care.
+As he was born out of wedlock, George’s maternal grandparents, Frederick and Catherine Tilley of Gray Street, took over his care from the time of his birth and raised him as their own son.
+George’s father did not acknowledge his birth or contribute to his care.
 While George was still at school at St Mary’s Convent School, his grandfather Frederick Tilley died in 1902.
 Later, George attended the Hamilton Elementary School.

 Two months later, George joined the AIF, enlisting in Brisbane on 28 May 1915.
 He left Australia for Egypt two weeks later with the 9th Battalion.
 He arrived at Gallipoli on 4 August.
 On 25 October 1915, George transferred to the 8th Light Horse Regiment (LHR).
 His uncle Phillip Tilley was already with the 8th LHR.
 The regiment returned to Alexandria on 20 December 1915.
-For the 8th LHR, much of 1916 was spent around the Sinai Desert but during June and July 1916, George was sick in hospital.
+For the 8th LHR, much of 1916 was spent around the Sinai Desert, but during June and July 1916, George was sick in hospital.

-George had tried the navy, the army and next he was off the to Australian Flying Corps.
+George had tried the navy, the army, and next he was off to the Australian Flying Corps.
 During December 1916, he was attached to the 67th and 68th Squadrons but returned to the 8th LHR on 21 December just two days before the Battle of Maghdaba where the 8th LHR played a role.